atul1837/atul1837/README.md

 ## Hi, Atul here <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-#### I am currently a sophomore at UIET, Panjab University pursuing my bachelors in Information Technology.
+#### I am currently a final year student at UIET, Panjab University pursuing my bachelors in Information Technology.
 I share a keen interest in Web development and Competitive programming and have a demonstrated history of work experience as a full stack MERN developer.

 ## Connect with me: